nlhans/ets2-sdk-plugin/README.md

 This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
 This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.

 ### Telemetry fields and the c# object
-The following telemetry fields are supported, structure is like the c# object:
+The following telemetry fields are supported, structure is like the c# object.
+Starting with sdk 1.10, game patch 1.35 and ETS2 1.14, ATS 1.01 code for some part of the need different versions of the sdk.
+The plugin handles this.
+If a game lower than 1.35 is used, only the values without (1.14/1.01) are possible:

 	Basic Game Independent Values:
 		- Telemetry Timestamp (not the in-game time, only for usage in code, see documentation for more information #todo add link)